 “The thermal breaks connect the steel structure and withstand shear force, tensile/traction, and pressure absorption, while dramatically reducing thermal energy loss.
 Another advantage corresponds to their modular construction.
 They work with all steel types and profiles and are constructed from non-rusting stainless steel, offering long-lasting corrosion protection.
 I also want to acknowledge the technical support given by Schöck, which was essential for this process,” says Furtado.

-CEICE, the Chinese construction firm building the EACF, is fabricating, assembling and then disassembling the structure’s components before shipping them to the Antarctic site for re-assembly.
-Because of the site’s remote location, forbidding environment and short construction window, all technical issues must be resolved prior to transport.
-“Not a single piece of structure can board the transporting vessel without being tested and approved,” explains Furtado.
+CEICE, the Chinese construction firm that built the EACF, fabricated, assembled and then disassembled the structure’s components before shipping them to the Antarctic site for re-assembly.
+Because of the site’s remote location, forbidding environment and short construction window, all technical issues had to be resolved prior to transport.
+“Not a single piece of structure could board the transporting vessel without being tested and approved,” explains Furtado.

 In the BBC article “How Antarctic bases went from wooden huts to sci-fi chic,” Polar Journal editor-in-chief Professor Anne-Marie Brady explains that, “Antarctic stations have become the equivalent of embassies on the ice.
 They are showcases for a nation’s interest in Antarctica —status symbols.”
 For Brazil, that status is a byproduct of the country’s long-standing commitment to leading-edge environmental research for the benefit of all life on Earth, reflected most recently by the EACF’s state-of-the-art design, advanced components and modular fabrication a half-world away from its destination — giving new meaning to “thinking outside the box.”

 thermal breaks for steel